Letterbook aka The Light and the Dark

 Awarded Premio Strega Europeo 2022

-The internationally prize–awarded writer, Mikhail Shishkin, comes with a beautifully sad and bewitchingly lucid epistolary novel.
-The stories of two lovers told through their love letters through continents and epochs intertwine in an elaborate text about mysteries of life, acceptance of death, and, ultimately, about grasping the eternity.
+The internationally prize-awarded writer Mikhail Shishkin presents a beautifully sad and bewitchingly lucid epistolary novel.
+The stories of two lovers, told through their love letters across continents and epochs, intertwine in an elaborate text about the mysteries of life, the acceptance of death, and, ultimately, the grasp of eternity.

 This latest novel by Mikhail Shishkin is deceivingly simple.
 A man.
 A woman.
 Their love letters.
 A summer house, the first love.
-Vladimir — Vovka–carrot–top — and Alexandra — Sashka; he goes to war, she stays at home, living an ordinary life.
-Two people writing each other just about everything — their childhood, families, trifles of life, joys and sorrows — what could be more normal?
-Until we get to know things are not what they seem.
-The deeper readers emerge into the writing the more obvious it becomes that the time has been disunited, dissected and tossed together as in a children nonsense rhyme.
+Vladimir, Vovka–carrot–top, and Alexandra, Sashka; he goes to war, she stays at home, living an ordinary life.
+Two people writing to each other about just about everything: their childhood, families, trifles of life, joys and sorrows.
+What could be more normal?
+Until we realize things are not what they seem.
+The deeper readers delve into the writing, the more obvious it becomes that time has been disunited, dissected, and tossed together as in a children’s nonsense rhyme.

-This is a novel about the mysteries of life — and acceptance of death.
+This is a novel about the mysteries of life and the acceptance of death.

 Shishkin is loyal to articulating his principle: the written word is the key, and so is love.
-“To exist you have to live not in your own mind that is so unreliable... but in the mind of another person, and not just any person but the one who cares if you exist”.
+“To exist you have to live not in your own mind, which is so unreliable... but in the mind of another person, and not just any person, but the one who cares if you exist”.

 Shishkin is arguably Russia’s greatest living novelist... his writing is richly textured and innovative and his themes are universal: love and death, pain and happiness, war and peace...
 Shishkin’s writing is both philosophically ambitious and sensually specific, evoking the rain on a dacha roof, the smell of blossoming lime trees, or the stink of human corpses.